Jkuzz/java-point-of-sale/README.md

 #### Database
-A database is required for the application's persistent storage.
+A database is required as the application's persistent storage.
 The application was developed for a MariaDB 10.4.24, although any modern MySQL database should work.
  - Create a database user with the `SELECT, INSERT, UPDATE, CREATE, ALTER`	privileges.
  - provide an implementation of `cz.cuni.mff.java.projects.posapp.database.DBUser` interface
  - change the `cz.cuni.mff.java.projects.posapp.database.Database` class constructor to use your implementation